pradeepgangwar/GSoC-Data-Scraper/README.md

 * Clone this project.
 * Create Python virtual environment with python version 3.5.2
   > virtualenv -p python3 venv
-* If you chose to go ith virtualenv, it's time to activate it:
+* If you chose to go with virtualenv, it's time to activate it:
   > source venv/bin/activate
 * Now install all dependencies
   > pip3 install -r requirements.txt